Konomac Lake

 Konomac Lake is an artificial lake found in DeBary, Florida.
 It has an area of around 1100 acre.
 The lake is surrounded by suburban housing.
 It is used as a water reservoir for Florida Power & Light.
-Water from the lake is used to cool the plant.
+Water from the lake is used to cool the local power plant.

 Prior to human interaction, Konomac Lake served as a resource for the floral community around it.
 In the 1970s, the area Konomac Lake would occupy was dredged out and enlarged.